 Leaders are revisiting how to deliver on their value proposition in ways that are cost-effective and capture the advanced technology’s sales and productivity promises.
 Over half of leaders see automation as a primary threat to growth and are responding primarily by:

 Automation investments are critical, as is evaluating the efficacy of current sellers.
 Research participants noted that their median sales expense to revenue was 11%, median marketing expense to revenue was 3%, but median seller turnover was 25%.
-Companies must evaluate their costs and how to control seller turnover in a tight labor market.
+As the importance of long-term customer relationships increases, companies must evaluate their costs and how to control seller turnover in a tight labor market.

 The caveat: Leaders must make targeted sales and automation investments.
 Companies are reviewing investments that will reap the benefits of technology.
 Currently, overall marketing spend is low, but companies are prioritizing marketing automation, AI/analytics and sales enablement tools.